 The host-parents should be at least 25 years old.
-Any younger than that and they might well end up being friend and not boundary maker.
+Any younger than that and they might well end up being a friend and not a boundary maker.
 I do not think there is an upper age limit.
 However:

 - The host family should be in a financial situation that enables them to take in another family member.